shrinerb/shrine/doc/upgrading_to_3.md

 photo.image_url(:small)
 ```

-But the derivatives themselves are accessed differently:
+But the files themselves are accessed differently:

 ```rb
 # versions